The Mystery of 248 and Cofactor DH

 Introduction

 I was reading the OpenSSH portable codebase trying to dig out anything interesting and saw very strange lines of code during the key generation of Ed25519 signature algorithm.
-Curious as always started digging whether or not it is legitimate.
+Curious as always, I started digging to see whether or not it is legitimate.

 Ed25519

-Ed25519 is the Elliptic Curve Signature Algorithm designed by cryptographer djb and his papers on it can be found here.
-Let’s recall the parameters of the scheme provided in Wikipedia.
+Ed25519 is the Elliptic Curve Signature Algorithm designed by cryptographer djb; his papers on it can be found here.
+Let's recall the parameters of the scheme provided in Wikipedia.

 sage: is_prime(2^(255)-19)